chfrank-cgn/chfrank-cgn.github.io/gcp-cluster.md

 }
 ```

-The Terraform cloud allows remote storage of plan states and offers integration into the main source code revision tools, allowing you to trigger plan execution with a simple commit
+The Terraform cloud allows remote storage of plan states and offers integration into the main source code revision tools, allowing you to trigger plan execution with a simple commit.

 ## Provider